Skip to content

 • Confirm level_asset_path comes from Copy Reference and points to a UWorld asset.

-• Check that the level and its dependencies exist locally (assets may be missing if the dataset was not downloaded).
+• Check that the level and its dependencies exist locally (run python scripts/fetch_unreal_content.py if unreal/Content is missing).

 Arena loads, but navigation does not work